AsynchronousAI/cobalt/Examples.md

 v.Y // -> 2

 var rv = Vector2.fromScreen(.5, 5, .5, 5, 100, 100) // -> <vector2 object>.
 Format like xscale, xoffset, yscale, yoffset, screen width, screen height
-// if you are using lxx in a game engine screen width and screen height should be autofilled by the engine
+// if you are using cobalt in a game engine screen width and screen height should be autofilled by the engine
 ```

 ## Transform